 Luke was the second of five sons born to Patricia "Brady" McCain and William McCain.
 His older brother Danny was just three when he was born and remembers asking on the way home from the hospital with his new brother if he could play "army men" with him when we got home.
 Later they would play for hours with those little men in the backyard sand pile.
 Luke had three younger brothers, Mark, Matt, and Bill.

 When Luke was born there was a popular TV show called "The Rifleman" whose name was Lucas McCain.
 When his teachers did roll call in school, he was teased by his friends who called him The Rifleman too, which of course he secretly enjoyed.
-Luke was a bright and happy child with a sunny smile and made friends easily during his early school years.
-He loved school and his teachers loved him, writing notes in his report cards about what a joy it was to have him in their class.
+Luke was a bright and happy child with a sunny smile and made friends easily.
+He loved school and was a favorite of his teachers, many writing notes in his report cards about what a joy it was to have him in their classes.

-When he started school, he wanted to be a Junior Traffic Police like his older brother Danny.
-It was directed by the Montgomery Police Department at that time, and was considered an honor to be selected.
-Luke was selected and at the end of his first year, they went to a two-week summer camp.
+When he became a member of the Junior Traffic Police Patrol along with his older brother Danny, it was directed by the Montgomery Police Department and it was considered an honor to be selected.
+Luke was chosen and at the end of his first year, they went to a two-week summer camp.
 Luke, being the youngest, was only allowed to go because his older brother would be there.
 Since they were in different cabins due to their ages, Danny wasn't always able to keep an eye on his little brother.
 When they got home from camp, Luke's bag had never been opened.
 Everything was still just as it had been when he left home.
 Not only had he not brushed his teeth for two weeks, but he had not even changed his underwear.
 Fortunately, they went swimming every day so at least he was clean.
 Danny confided later that he didn't have a very good time because he was worried about Luke, but Luke had a great time!
-Danny and he each served five years as Junior Traffic Police before graduating to Junior High School, and his younger brothers, Mark, Matt and Bill each served five years.
+He and Danny each served five years before graduating to Junior High School, as did his younger brothers, Mark, Matt and Bill.

-Luke loved to read, taking after his mother and his Grandmama Brady who both were avid readers.
+Luke was an avid reader and would read every book he got his hands on.
 Many Sunday afternoons after church, his mother would take the boys to the Montgomery Public Library downtown where he would check out the maximum number of books allowed and would have read them all long before it was time to return them.
 At age thirteen, he had read the entire set of World Book Encyclopedias including the Yearly Annuals, and the set of World Book Child Craft Encyclopedias.
 Luke was an extremely brilliant child.
-Many times he would sit in the backyard swing under the pecan tree for hours, then come inside and sit at the kitchen table while I was cooking dinner and talk of all the things he had been thinking about.
+Many times he would sit in the backyard swing under the pecan tree for hours, then come inside and sit at the kitchen table where his mom was cooking dinner and talk of all the things he had been thinking about.
 At dinner, he was constantly being reminded to stop talking and eat, but he was not silent for long.
-He talked of things so far beyond his age level, and were often difficult for an adult to comprehend.
+He spoke of things so far beyond his age level that it was often difficult for even an adult to comprehend.

-Luke and his brothers were all close as they grew together.
+Luke and his brothers were all close as they grew up together.
 Luke was almost nine when his baby brother Bill was born.
 They formed a very close bond despite their age difference and Luke taught him to play chess when he was about six and also to play the piano.
 When his friends came over to play board games, Bill was always included.
 They were best pals and Luke called him "Will" and was the only person who ever called him by that name.
-Luke always loved holidays, and at Christmas, when he and his brothers were younger, they would save their money, draw names, and exchange gifts.
+Luke loved holidays, and at Christmas, when he and his brothers were younger, they would save their money, draw names, and exchange gifts.
 Luke always wanted to draw Bill's name and if he didn't get it, he would swap names with another brother so he could get Bill a gift.
-Luke was very thoughtful in selecting gifts which is evidenced by the collection that his mother still has displayed with love and pride.
+Luke was very thoughtful in selecting gifts which is evidenced by the collection that his mother has in her home.

-When Luke was nearly sixteen, he began to withdraw and his personality changed drastically.
-As his withdrawal escalated, he exhibited signs of depression and other major symptoms that were not typical of his usual out-going happy nature.
-He was taken to, and examined by doctors, including mental health experts, and was given many different tests including an I.Q. test where he tested in the genius range.
-Unfortunately, he was also diagnosed with a mental disease that was to take over his life.
-While being treated by psychiatrists in hospitals during the next few years, he was placed on medications and was told by doctors that he would have to take them for the rest of his life.
-During this difficult period he graduated with his class at Murphy High School in Mobile, Alabama where he had been transferred, due to his ongoing therapy and treatments.
-When he returned home, he had improved greatly.
-His out-going nature had returned and he found a job with a national retail store in Montgomery and was soon promoted to assistant manager.
+He was diagnosed with a severe mental illness that took over his life, and over which he had no control.
+While being treated by psychiatrists in different hospitals during the next few years, he was placed on medications the doctors said he would have to take for the rest of his life.
+During this difficult period he was able to graduate with his class at Murphy High School in Mobile, Alabama where he had been transferred, due to his ongoing therapy and treatments.
+When he returned home, he had improved greatly and his sunny disposition had returned.
+He got a job with a national retail store in Montgomery and was soon promoted to assistant manager.
 Later, he became manager of the Montgomery Division of another large company.
-Things were going well for him at this time and he appeared to be quite happy and well adjusted.
+He had an engaging personality which attributed to his success in his professional career.
+Things were going well for him at this time and he appeared to be happy and adjusting well.

 Record added: Aug 02, 2010